Gone With The....

 Morgan Taylor

-For me, the real strength was shader, but I see what you mean about simulation.
+For me, the real strength was machine learning, but I see what you mean about ai.

 Taylor Smith